 How Can I Help My Child Prevent Cavities?

-If your child plays sports, it is important for them to wear a mouthguard.
-Mouthguards help to protect against tooth injury, injuries to the soft tissues, or jaw injuries.
-A custom fit mouthguard, which is professionally made from impressions of the mouth, helps to provide your child with greater protection.
+A custom fit mouth guard is professionally made from impressions of the mouth and helps to provide your child with greater protection.

 What Preventative Dental Care Is Important for My Child's Overall Health?

 A mix of professional dental procedures and appropriate at-home dental habits is the basis of adequate preventative care.

 We will work with you to continuously monitor your child's oral and dental health.
 For maintaining long-term dental health, dental visits are crucial in addition to proper nutrition practices in infancy and youth.

 Regular dental exams and cleanings, early congenital problem treatment, early cavity detection and treatment, and using space maintainers are all part of preventive dental care for kids.